-John is the supervisor of on-campus gemology instruction and joined GIA with more than 14 years of diverse jewelry industry experience, including diamond buying trips to Antwerp, jewelry sales, and jewelry manufacturing.
+John is the manager of on-campus instruction and joined GIA with more than 14 years of diverse jewelry industry experience, including diamond buying trips to Antwerp, jewelry sales, and jewelry manufacturing.
 After more than ten years in the trade, John received his GIA Graduate Gemologist® diploma.
 He also has education credentials in multi-media technologies and jewelry manufacturing and design.
 In his spare time, John received his Instructor Certification from the United States Power Squadron in Oceanside, California and he enjoys teaching safety and sailing skills.

 Martin’s career in the jewelry industry began with an art class in high school and continued in college.
 In 1982 he attended GIA in Santa Monica, completing the Graduate Jeweler and Graduate Diamond diploma programs.
 He also earned the Colored Stones and Gem Identification diplomas through Distance Education while working full time.
 Martin’s trade experience includes 16 years in the retail industry and 12 years in management, with stints working as a bench jeweler, production manager and buyer in the wholesale industry.
 Martin started as an instructor for the on-campus Graduate Gemologist® program at the Carlsbad campus in May 2000, and then worked in the GIA Laboratory as a staff gemologist, diamond grader and quality assurance grader.
 For Martin, the most rewarding part of being an instructor is helping students achieve their goal of becoming a Graduate Gemologist®.